My Journey To Natural Fiber Clothing

 to know the people involved in every element of the clothes.

-The dream continues beyond clothing myself into wearing these clothes.
-To wear these clothes is to take one great step forward in living in harmony and alignment with Earth, humanity and the plants and animals we share our home with.
+To wear these clothes is to take a meaningful step forward in living in harmony and alignment with Earth, humanity and the plants and animals we share our home with.
 It is to take responsibility for myself and my actions.
 It is to stand up to destructive corporations and say, “I am a complete human and I don’t need you.”
 It is to be a human with the basic Earth skills and knowledge to live in sovereignty, with a balance of independence, self-sufficiency, inter-dependency and community.
 It is to walk in society and represent a new way forward, free from oppressive, exploitative systems.
 It is to walk with each step in a higher state of integrity and alignment.

 My dream is to walk one last time into the woods and to never return.
 My body will return to Earth along with the simple clothes that I am wearing.